tarunsachdeva/blog/_posts/2019-01-15-incomplete-professional-network.markdown

 draft: false
 ---

 Our professional network is [broken](https://medium.com/@lancengym/the-endgame-for-linkedin-is-coming-31d4a8b2a76).
 Well - more so incomplete.
-Using LinkedIn today is a necessity for things like recruiting or client outreach - but not much else.
+LinkedIn's value is primarily in external facing roles - recruiting and some outreach - but not much else.

-The perceived value of a LinkedIn connection has gone to zero.
+The perceived value of a LinkedIn connection has also gone to zero.
 It was driven first by a race to the coveted "500+ Connections" on your profile.
 LinkedIn did a great job early on to incentivize us to fill out our profiles and start connecting with people.
-An additional connection can feel meaningless even if something clever is happening with that graph in the background.
-In the best cases conversation is quickly converted into email.
+Now an additional connection is meaningless even if something clever is happening with that graph in the background.
+In the best cases, conversation is quickly converted into email.

 It's deeply ironic that for most, the world's biggest professional network isn't used more at work.